monome/docs/norns/engine-study-1.md

 - `"release"` is the name we'd like Lua to use to reference this command
 - `"f"` defines the type of argument we expect (`"f"` means float, but we could also use `"i"` for integers or `"s"` for strings)
-	- commands can also accept many arguments at once, eg. `"ifffff"`
+	- commands can also accept many arguments (and argument types) at once, eg. `"ifffff"`
 	- we're using single float commands for this example because it's easier for an introduction
 - `arg msg` lets SuperCollider know that the incoming argument is a message to unpack
 - `release = msg[1]` assigns the SynthDef's `release` to the value of the first message